RohitChoukiker/customer-support-ai/README.md

 ## Trade-offs & Future Improvements

 ### Trade-offs
-- Authentication is intentionally omitted to keep scope focused.
+- No auth → out of scope
-- FAQ knowledge is hardcoded instead of stored in a database.
+- Hardcoded FAQs → faster delivery
-- Responses are non-streaming to reduce complexity.
+- No streaming → simpler UX

 ### If I Had More Time…
 - Add streaming responses with typing indicators.